-Why a Change in Testacy Does Not End the Appointment Immediately
+Why a Change in Testacy Does Not End the Appointment

 Estate administration does not always follow a straight path.
 A will might be discovered after an intestate proceeding has already begun.
-A previously probated will might be superseded by a later one.
+A previously probated will might be replaced by a later one.
 When that happens, the personal representative already serving does not get removed on the spot.

 Except as otherwise ordered in formal proceedings, the probate of a will subsequent to the appointment of a personal representative in intestacy or under a will which is superseded by formal probate of another will, or the vacation of an informal probate of a will subsequent to the appointment of the personal representative thereunder, does not terminate the appointment of the personal representative although his powers may be reduced as provided in section 14-3401.